 In Sandy's case, don't talk smack about Texas, or you will die (possibly in a fiery explosion after she lassos you into the distance).

-Walk into the Krusty Krab and say anything at all about customers getting so much as a discount on anything, let alone anything FREE (and yes, that actually includes napkins, water, and ice— "No free napkins?" is actually SpongeBob's first guess when asked what the most important rule is at the Krusty Krab).
+Walk into the Krusty Krab and say anything at all about customers getting so much as a discount on anything, let alone getting anything FREE (and yes, that actually includes napkins, water, and ice— "No free napkins?" is actually SpongeBob's first guess when asked what the most important rule is at the Krusty Krab).
 If that's not good enough, try mentioning an employee earning overtime, taking a break, or, Neptune forbid, receiving a day off.
-See what happens if Mr. Krabs hears, he's liable to literally blow the roof off of the restaurant in anger.
+If Mr. Krabs hears, he's liable to literally blow the roof off of the restaurant in anger.

 And don't ever tamper with the Krabby Patty formula in front of Mr. Krabs, for that matter.
 Unless he finds out that it's a way to make more money.

 Patrick: Maybe it's just because you're ugly.
-SpongeBob: Ugly?! (sticks finger in mouth, slides it across his eyebrows, then says in a suave tone] You gotta be kiddin' meh.
-Patrick: Let us try the reflection test. (holds up a mirror in front of SpongeBob) SpongeBob:(to reflection) Hi!
-(SpongeBob's reflection grabs a hammer and breaks itself after smelling SpongeBob's breath) Patrick: Uuuuuuglyyyyyyy....
+SpongeBob: Ugly?! [sticks finger in mouth, slides it across his eyebrows, then says in a suave tone] You gotta be kiddin' meh.
+Patrick: Better try the reflection test. [holds up a mirror in front of SpongeBob] SpongeBob:(to reflection) Hi!
+[SpongeBob's reflection grabs a hammer and breaks itself after smelling SpongeBob's breath] Patrick: Uuuuuuglyyyyyyy....
 SpongeBob: OH NOOOOOOOOOOOOOOOO!!!!!!!

 Also used in "Bubble Buddy", in dramatic slow-motion and with added vowel screwing around with.